matttrent/reading-notes/refx_technical_interview_topics.md

 my questions

 1. what assumptions can I make about the input?
-2. what are my test cases? are they large enough and cover input assumptions?
-3. what requirements does the output have?
+2. what requirements does the output have?
+3. do large example on board?
-4. what work do I have to do for a given solution?
+4. how many solutions are there, and what work do I have to do for a given solution?
 5. what work do I have to do for each element?
 6. how do I move to the next element?
-7. how do I setup the problem?
-8. how do I stop?
+7. how do I stop?
-9. are there any special cases?
+8. are there any special cases?
+9. propose solution via pseudo-code in 5-7 mins
+10. what data structures & classes do I need?
+11. optimize via BUDs
+12. test cases if time

 optimization strategies